Advertisement

 4. Chill all the bubbly ingredients before using, so that the ice doesn’t melt quickly and water the drink down.

-5. Aperol and other Italian aperitivos, which are bittersweet low-alcohol spirits that are meant to be enjoyed before dinner, ideally with appetizers, may taste bitter, but they are sweeter than most people realize, so cut back on the sugar by using a dry sparkling wine to keep the drink balanced.
+5. Aperol and other Italian aperitivos, which are bittersweet low-alcohol content spirits that are meant to be enjoyed before dinner, ideally with appetizers, may taste bitter, but they are sweeter than most people realize, so cut back on the sugar by using a dry sparkling wine to keep the drink balanced.

 Choose-your-own-spritz adventure